zgraveyard/delete-tweets/README.md

 # Delete Tweets

-This is a simple PHP Cli application that can help you to delete your tweets.
+This is a simple PHP Cli application that can help you to delete your tweets, starting from the first tweet to the current one.

 # NO Guarantee USE it at your OWN RISK.

 ## Have your archive locally: